facebook/rocksdb/fuzz/README.md

 ### Compile and link the fuzzer

+In the rocksdb root directory, compile rocksdb library by `make static_lib`.

 Go to the `fuzz` directory,
 run `make sst_file_writer_fuzzer` to generate the fuzzer, it will compile rocksdb static library, generate protobuf, then compile and link `sst_file_writer_fuzzer`.